-Brevelug," Co-owner Drew Wallace (the other co-owner in Kirk Wallace, Drevs's brother), reassured "Black Drule" fans that this is just a name change.
-"We are rebranding partly because we needed a new LLC for the breverey.
-Bat we are bringing over the old system and will have a lot of the some series.
-It is busicable too brones." same recipes.
+Co-owner Drew Wallace (the other coowner is Kirk Wallace, Drew's brother),

+reassured "Slack Doubt" (nos that this is

+just a name change.
+"We are rebranding

+partly because we naveded a new LLC for

+the brevery.
+Bat we are bringing over

+the old system and will have a lot of the

+servery to its besieved to an braze. same recipes.
 It is basically two brower-ies now."
-He told the Sheet in a converse any nove.
-In the test the Select at a conversa-tion at the new site (in the former police station building flanked by Lyone's Garden of Eat'n and the Sierra Design Studio].
+He told the Sheet in a convenu ain at the new site (in the former police station building flanked by Lyene's Garden of Eat'n and the Sierra Design

-The current location of Black Doubt is in the Sierra Center Mall occupying a 1,200-square foot unit next to Charros Taqueria.
+The current location of Black Doubt is in the Sierra Center Mall occupying a 1,290-square foot unit next to Charros Taqueria.
 Wallace said it was officially a nano-brewery due to the size and the small batches they make allowing them to experiment with a variety of flavors.
-They currently serve some of these unique concoctions such as 'Peanut Butter Circumon Imperial Stout,' or the 'Buried: Coconat Purter' which uses fresh coffee from 'Black Velvet.'
+They currently serve some of these unique concoctions such as 'Peanut Butter Cinnamon Imperial Stout,' or the 'Buried: Coconut Purter' which uses fresh coffee from 'Black Velvet'.

-Drew grow up in San Diego and moved a Mammoth in 2005 right after one of to Marn his buddles taught him how to home brew.
+Drew grow up in San Diego and moved Mammoth in 2005 right after one of his buddles taught him how to home brew.
 He started out as a snowmaking supervisor for the mountain and would homebeev on his porch in his free time.
-Draw got pretty good at the trade and started inviting his friends over to drink his experimental beer.
-In 2015, he opened the nano-bereery 'Black Doub' with the idea of a bigger brown in a bigger space as the end gual.
-'We were seeing if the browery would work in Mammoth.
-It was sort of a moof of concept to see if we could take the next step," said Derei.
-About the same time as Drew was

-About the same time as Delevinas opening Black Doube, his hornshar Kink in San Diego was just learning hree to horne brew.
-Drew meantimed that Kink was a "long-time beer surb," and when Deew was looking to expand he called up his brother.
-But it wass 't an easy decision, "It took a lot of internal thinking, you know, to decide if I wanted to leave where I lived my whole life.
+Draw got pretty good at the trade and started inviting his friends over to drisk his experimental beer.
+In 2015, he opened the nano-hereery Elack Doubs' with the idea of a bigger brower in a bigger space as the end goal.
+"We were seeing if the browery would work in Mammoth, it was sort of a timof of concept to see if we could take the next step," said Dore.
+About the same time as Drew was About the same time as Deev sup-opening Black Doube, his browfare Kirk in San Diego was just learning how to home brow.
+Drew mentioned that Kirk was a "long-time beer south," and when Deev was looking to expand he called up his brother.
+But it wasn't an easy decision, "It took a lot of internal thinking, you know, to decide if I wanted to leave where I lived my whole life.
 I was leaving my friends and family," Kirk told the Sheet.